-Householder ousts as top leader after arrest in bribery scheme - The Tribune
+Householder ousted as speaker after arrest in bribery scheme - The Tribune

-Householder ousts as top leader after arrest in bribery scheme
+Householder ousted as speaker after arrest in bribery scheme

 COLUMBUS (AP) — The Ohio House ousted its Republican speaker as the chamber’s top leader in a historic, unanimous and bipartisan vote Thursday after he was charged in an alleged $60 million bribery scheme.